How Is Trauma Passed Down in Families and Communities?

 Wherever you are at now, please know you are welcome and wanted in this community.
 This is a place of safety and you can bring yourself wherever you’re at with whatever you’re feeling.

 I understand there is also exhaustion with being on screens.
 I joined a listening group a couple weeks ago and shared my need to be “voice only” during the listening exchange.
 It was not only well received by the group it was facilitative for the person I ended up partnered with.
 I showed up at the beginning and end by video just to say hello and goodbye, but turned the video off and covered my screen for the rest.
 When you come to a changes group, supervision group, or one on one mentorship session, please know you are welcome to take care of yourself this way or in any way you need to that feels right!!

 We are hosting two monthly changes groups.
-One group is comprised of current students of Focusing-Oriented therapy and one is comprised of those generally interested in Focusing as a way of life.
+One group is comprised primarily of those who use Focusing in a professional practice.
+In both groups are people who are interested in using Focusing as a way of life.
 If you would like more information on either group, please subscribe to our newsletter for updates.

 WHAT IS A CHANGES GROUP?

 A Changes Group is simply a place to come do Focusing in a shared, supportive community.
 We gather together at the beginning, introduce ourselves and take a few minutes to settle in.
 Then we divide up into pairs or trios to trade Focusing turns.
 In pairs, one person will Focus while the other person reflects.
 We call the person who is reflecting a Companion.
 After the sessions we trade roles so both people get an opportunity to Focus and Companion.
 In trios, we typically add an observer or timekeeper role, however some people prefer to have both people present act as companions and reflect as their felt sense leads.